For a better experience, keep your browser up to date. Check here for latest versions.

 Jen: Definitely Love.
 Without a doubt.
 Doing this Lunch & Learn was a way for me to express my Love to my office family and they show me a remarkable amount of Love every day I come into the office.
 The Lunch & Learn felt almost like sitting around the dinner table with your family, except instead of discussing how each other’s day way was we chatted about social media campaigns.

 Jen’s Lunch & Learn is adapted from her workshop presentation “Social Media for Social Enterprises”.
-If you are interested in having Jen speak at your event or gathering please fill out our Giving Back form.
+If you are interested in having Jen speak at your event or gathering please fill out our impact page.
 To find out more about other workshops Animikii offers, visit our Workshops page.

 March 29, 2019